Distributional Modeling and Forecasting of Natural Gas Prices: Results and Discussion

-\Cref{tab:param_res_ma} presents the parameter estimates and the test statistics of the proposed Month-Ahead model.
-The risk parameter is negative as expected, and it has a significant effect on the 0.1\% significance level.
+\Cref{tab:param_res_ma} presents the parameter estimates and test statistics of the proposed Month-Ahead model.
+The risk parameter is negative as expected, and it is highly significant.
 The \ac{EUA} parameter is significantly negative, which contrasts the positive estimate that was observed in the Day-Ahead model.
-This potentially indicates that the Month-Ahead product is not used for substitution but that it is rather influenced on its own.
-While this is a plausible explanation, one has to keep in mind that the Day-Ahead \ac{EUA} prices were used for both models because other time series of \ac{EUA} prices were not available.
-Analyzing these effects in more detail is, therefore, out of scope and remains a topic for further research.
-Inference on the Oil and Temperature parameters can not be drawn since no standard errors were obtained.
+This potentially indicates that the Month-Ahead product is not used for substitution but is rather influenced on its own.
+While this is a plausible explanation, one has to keep in mind that \textit{Day-Ahead} \ac{EUA} prices were used because other time series of \ac{EUA} prices were not available.
+Analyzing these effects in more detail remains a topic for further research.
 However, while the sign of oil is plausible and matches the one from the Day-Ahead model, the sign of the temperature is not plausible.
-Lower temperatures should lead to a higher natural gas demand, and the higher demand will lead to price increases if it is not fully anticipated upfront.
+Lower temperatures should lead to a higher natural gas demand, and higher demand usually translated to higher prices if it is not fully anticipated upfront.
 The sign of the seasonal parameter is also unexpectedly negative.
-However, the magnitude is small, and statements on the significance are not possible due to missing estimates for the standard error.
 All parameters in the \ac{TGARCH} process are significant.
-Analogous to the Day-Ahead, a higher \ac{GARCH} order could improve the model considering the high test statistics of the \ac{AR} and \ac{MA} coefficients.
 The $\delta$ estimates are significant around 1.4, indicating that the conditional variance is significantly increased on the first trading day of every month.
-The resulting estimate for $\tau$ is significantly larger than 4.
+The estimated degrees of freedom $\tau$ are larger than four as for the Day-Ahead model.